BnMcGn/snakes/README.md

 Yield-all should only be used inside of a defgenerator or with-yield block.
 It expects a generator, which it consumes and emits through its enclosing generator.

 More generator examples can be found in itertools.lisp.
+Documentation for the original python itertools is [here](https://docs.python.org/2/library/itertools.html)

 For Python Programmers
 ======================